Liolaemus hellmichi

-Liolaemus hellmichi, commonly known as Hellmich's tree iguana, is a species of lizard in the family Iguanidae.
+Liolaemus hellmichi, commonly known as Hellmich's tree iguana, is a species of lizard in the family Liolaemidae.
 This species is endemic to the Chilean matorral ecoregion within the nation of Chile.

 Etymology

 The specific name, hellmichi, is in honor of German herpetologist Walter Hellmich.

+Habitat

+The preferred natural habitat of L. hellmichi is desert, at altitudes of 1,000–1,400 m.